hashicorp/terraform/website/source/docs/commands/remote-config.html.markdown

 * `-disable` - Disables remote state management and migrates the state to the `-state` path.

-* `-name=name` - Name of the state file in the state storage server.
-  Required for Atlas backend.

-* `-path=path` - Path of the remote state in Consul.
-Required for the Consul backend.

 * `-pull=true` - Controls if the remote state is pulled before disabling or after enabling.
 This defaults to true to ensure the latest state is available under both conditions.